Download Contact (.vcf)

 University of California, San Diego, B.A., Spanish Literature, summa cum laude, 2002.
 Phi Beta Kappa.

-Ms. Rosen is an associate with the Litigation practice group in the Los Angeles office.
-Her practice focuses on employment law, representing companies in court and before State and Federal enforcement bodies in disputes involving discrimination, harassment, wrongful discharge, disability issues, wage and hour, unfair competition, and workplace health and safety.
+Ms. Rosen is an associate with the Litigation practice group.
+She is admitted to practice only in California.
+Her practice focuses on employment law, representing companies in court and before enforcement entities in disputes involving discrimination, harassment, wrongful discharge, disability issues, wage and hour, unfair competition, and workplace health and safety.
 She also advises employers on a range of employment matters and presents seminars on topics such as wage and hour law and the prevention of unlawful harassment.

 Ms. Rosen is bilingual and conducts witness interviews in Spanish, ensuring that investigations are comprehensive, accurate and cost-effective.
 She also presents trainings and drafts agreements in Spanish.